 Each of the two hemispheres has its functions in what experts refer to as lateralization.
 The right cerebral hemisphere helps with vision independence, sense of touch, and object recognition.
 On the other hand, the left cerebral hemisphere assists in language, logical reasoning, and comprehension.

-The hemispheres communicate through the wide flat bundle of neural fibers called corpus callosum.
+The hemispheres communicate through the wide flat bundle of neural fibers called the corpus callosum.

 At the first sight, it’s pretty obvious that each cerebral hemisphere hemispheres have its dominant functions.

-Left hemispheres being responsible for speech, logical reasoning, and language processing and comprehension.
+Left hemispheres are responsible for speech, logical reasoning, and language processing and comprehension.
 And right — responsible for spatial tasks — identifying objects and spaces with any other senses apart from vision.

 That’s probably why so many people believe they are left or right-brained.
 And even though each of the hemispheres has some dominant functions, both of them are directly involved in most of the bodily processes.

 What Are the Major Regions of the Cerebral Hemispheres?

 Each of the hemispheres has four lobes: frontal, parietal, temporal, and occipital.
 So, here are the functions of the different lobes: